mark-wiemer-org/ahkpp/readme.md

 -   Formatting files (🧪 pre-release only)

 Please [🐛 report any issues](https://github.com/mark-wiemer-org/ahkpp/issues/new/choose), it helps bring full v2 support to the release version faster 🧑‍💻

+💚 Special thanks to [thqby](https://github.com/thqby), as this would not have been possible without thqby's open-source [AutoHotkey v2 Language Support](https://marketplace.visualstudio.com/items?itemName=thqby.vscode-autohotkey2-lsp)!

 ## Why AutoHotkey Plus Plus?